gingerik87/bst-block-ops/README.md

 The First Person Shooter Minecraft Project

 Block Ops is a fast-paced, tactical FPS experience built inside Minecraft.
 It combines smooth movement mechanics, immersive gunplay, and unique environments — all without leaving your favorite blocky world.
-# 📖 Table of Contents

-#About

-#Features

-#Why

-#How It Works

-#Installation

-#License

-#Links

 # About

 Block Ops transforms Minecraft into a competitive FPS playground.
 Whether it’s a fast duel in a custom arena or completing a skill-based training course, Block Ops brings combat mechanics that feel right at home yet completely new.
 Features

-⚡ Smooth movement – sprinting, crawling, leaning, and more.
+ Smooth movement – sprinting, crawling, leaning, and more.

-🔫 Gunplay that feels good – recoil, reloads, and satisfying sound effects.
+ Gunplay that feels good – recoil, reloads, and satisfying sound effects.

-🎯 Tutorial & Shooting Range – learn mechanics before hitting real matches.
+ Tutorial & Shooting Range – learn mechanics before hitting real matches.

-🗺 Custom maps – designed for FPS gameplay, not just survival.
+ Custom maps – designed for FPS gameplay, not just survival.

 # Why